-This chapter outlines various forms of best practices established by long time HPCC Systems users and administrators running HPCC Systems in a high availability, demanding production environment.
+This chapter outlines various forms of best practices established by long time HPCC Systems users and administrators running the HPCC Systems platform in a high availability, demanding production environment.
 While it is not required that you run your environment in this manner, as your specific requirements may vary.
-This section provides some best practice recommendations established after several years of running HPCC Systems in a demanding, intense, production environment.
+This section provides some best practice recommendations established after several years of running the HPCC Systems platform in a demanding, intense, production environment.